ReubenAtherton/Graphical-User-Interfaces-Internship-/README.md

 ## Overall Combined Utility

 ### Uploading to Database
 A technician would perform a product test on the shop and enter the results into these pre-made GUI (Python) sheets.
 When submitted, the data is then sent to a normalised SQL Server database.
+Allows for much more efficient recording of data

 ### Searching Database
 Engineers would uses the C# application to search for specific test results stored within the database.
 Enables rapid, organised data collection.